lukaszrohan-glitch/PyCharmMiscProject/QUICKSTART_LIVE.md

 ## 🎉 **You're All Set!**

-Your Arkuszownia SMB application is ready for:
+Your Synterra application is ready for:
 - ✅ Local development
 - ✅ Network testing
 - ✅ Production deployment (with security updates)